Page Reviewed / Updated - Feb. 2017

 There are two layers of eligibility criteria for services from the CARE Delaware Program; those that apply to the persons in need of care and those that apply to their caregivers.

 Persons requiring care must be Delaware residents and at least 60 years of age, although exceptions can be made for persons with early onset dementias such as Alzheimer's.
 In addition, those with a physical disability need only be 18 years of age.
 Care receivers must live at home (as opposed to living in residential care facilities) and have a primary caregiver.
 Monthly income is a consideration.
 As the program has limited funds, priority is given to those with lower incomes.
 The actual limits may vary from area to area and year to year.
 However, it is safe to assume that anyone with income less than 200% of the federal poverty level should be eligible.
-As of 2016, this amount is $23,760 / year for an individual or $32,040 / year for a married couple.
+As of 2017, this amount is $24,120 / year for a single individual or $32,480 / year for a married couple or two-person household.

 Caregiver requirements state the individual seeking respite care for the care receiver must be the primary caregiver and is not being compensated for their caregiving efforts.
 They need not be related to the person needing care nor it is necessary that they live with them or even in the state of Delaware.
 However, the majority of program participants are both relatives and Delaware residents.